Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Datasets

 In this section, we investigate the use of datasets for evaluating bias mitigation methods.
 Among these datasets, some have been divided into multiple subsets (e.g., risk of recidivism or violent recidivism, medical data for different time periods).
 For clarity, we treat data from the same source as a single dataset.

-Following this procedure, we gathered a total of \dataunique unique datasets.
+Following this procedure, we gathered a total of 83 unique datasets.
 We discuss these datasets in Section~\ref{data:freq} (e.g., what is the most frequently used dataset?) and Section~\ref{data:count} (e.g., how many datasets do experiments consider?).
 Additionally, 56 publications created synthetic or semi-synthetic datasets for their experiments.
 Section~\ref{data:synth} provides information on the creation of such synthetic data.

-For further details on datasets, we refer to Le Quy et al.~\cite{le2022survey} who surveyed 15 datasets and provided detailed information on the features and dataset characteristics.
-Additionally, Kuhlman et al.~\cite{kuhlman2020no} gathered 22 datasets from publications published in the ACM Fairness, Accountability, and Transparency (FAT) Conference and 2019 AAAI/ACM conference on Articial Intelligence, Ethics and Society (AIES).
+For further details on datasets, we refer to \citet{le2022survey} who surveyed 15 datasets and provided detailed information on the features and dataset characteristics.
+Additionally, \citet{kuhlman2020no} gathered 22 datasets from publications published in the ACM Fairness, Accountability, and Transparency (FAT) Conference and 2019 AAAI/ACM conference on Articial Intelligence, Ethics and Society (AIES).
+Fairness datasets for a variety of domains (e.g., health, linguistics, social sciences, computer vision) can be found in the web app by \citet{fabris2022algorithmic}.\footnote{http://fairnessdata.dei.unipd.it/}